FR0NK3NST33N/sc/README.md

 - Add view to local storage
 - Think about ways to cache as much as possible for API Limit reasons

+# Known bug with Alphavantage

+`function=OVERVIEW` with a symbol param featuring a `.` will return an empty result

 ### Running

 ```